What is Long-Term Care?

 Decade ago, few people understood what long-term care was all about.
 Longevity and advances in medical science have changed that.
-The term long-term care refers to a variety of different services and supports which help meet both the medical and non-medical needs of an individual with a chronic illness or disability who can no longer provide care for themselves for an extended period of time.
+Long-term care refers to a variety of services and supports which help meet the medical and non-medical needs of individuals with a chronic illness or disability who can no longer provide care for themselves for an extended period.

-This could be actual "hands-on" assistance or "stand-by" assistance.
-It can also be supervision due to a cognitive decline.
+This care could be actual "hands-on" assistance or "stand-by" assistance.
+It can also be supervision due to a cognitive decline due to any form of dementia, including Alzheimer's disease.

-Whether the need for long-term care is due to an illness, an accident, or just the impact of getting older, more American families have to address their future risk for needing long-term care services and supports.
+Whether the need for long-term care is due to an illness, an accident, or the impact of aging, more American families have to address their future risk of needing long-term care services and supports.

 These services are generally not paid for by your health insurance, including Medicare and Medicare supplements.
 Medicaid, the medical welfare program, will pay for long-term care, but only if you have little or no savings and income.

 With the advances in medical science, we all are living longer.
 People require long-term care services and supports due to illness, accident, or the impact of aging.
-The U.S. Department of Health and Human Services says if you reach the age of 65, you have a 70% chance of needing some type of long-term care service before you pass.
+Several research studies outline the statistical risk.
+More than half of us will need extended care.
+58% of women age 65 and older will need long-term care during their lifetimes compared to 48% of the men.

 Women tend to need care longer than men due to their lifespan.

-The fact is that the risk of needing some form of long-term care service is very high, and the risk grows as you get older.
+The fact is that the risk of needing some form of long-term care service is very high,and the risk grows as you get older.
 The cost of care services are expensive and adversely impact your income, savings, lifestyle, and legacy.
-Not to mention the stress and burden that is placed on those you love.
+Not to mention the stress and burden placed on those you love.

-Family history only has a limited impact on your risk of needing long-term care in the future, however, there are certain conditions like Alzheimer's disease, for example, that tend to run in families.
+Family history only has a limited impact on your risk of needing long-term care; however, there are certain conditions like Alzheimer's disease, for example, that tend to run in families.

 Advances in medical science allow us to survive illnesses and accidents more now than ever before.
 However, this adds to our longevity, which, in itself, is an increased risk of needing extended care.